-I stared at my computer and the price per troy ounce the silver I had spread out around me might get me.
+I stared at my computer trying to determine the amount of money the silver I had spread out around me might put into our bank.
 It might pay the mortgage for a month.
-At that moment, might seemed better than nothing, but it was not enough.
+At that moment, “might” seemed better than nothing, but it was not enough.

-We started struggling after the economy crashed in 2008.
-I missed the signs of the upcoming storm – being distracted by things immediately around me.
+We started struggling after the online economy crashed in 2008.
+I had missed the signs of the upcoming storm – being distracted by things immediately around me.
+The place I build my writing business turned to be out to be more sand than rock.
 I was not prepared for the foundation I had built to crumble around me and to crumble so quickly.

 We clawed and pushed our way through the next six years.
 Troubles continued to pound us down and we continued to find the strength and courage to stand back up and move forward.